SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 * A Previous generation hard disk drive
 * For when data is infrequently accessed, like data archiving, but where you have opted to not use glacier.

-## EBS Volumes and SnapShots
+## EBS and SnapShots

-Snapshots exist on S3.
 Think of snapshots as a photograph of the disk, and that photo is stored on S3.

 * Snapshots are point in time copies of volumes.
 * Snapshots are incremental, so only the blocks that have changed since your last snapshot are moved to S3.
 So, only the changes in the blocks are moved to S3.